imflamboyant/serverless-aws-chat/chat-appsync-events/README.md

 ### Pre-requisites

-> Since L2 CDK constructs for AppSync Event API are not yet released, this project requires you to manually create the AppSync Event API 🙈
+> ~~Since L2 CDK constructs for AppSync Event API are not yet released, this project requires you to manually create the AppSync Event API 🙈
 To create it navigate the AWS console in your account to AppSync > Create Event API.
 After that, create an API key for authorization, and create a namespace `serverlesschat`.
 Make a note of API realtime and HTTP endpoints, as well as the API key, and that should be enough to make you ready to plug in this project on top of AppSync Events.
-Consult the [AWS guide](https://docs.aws.amazon.com/appsync/latest/eventapi/create-event-api-tutorial.html) if you get stuck.
+Consult the [AWS guide](https://docs.aws.amazon.com/appsync/latest/eventapi/create-event-api-tutorial.html) if you get stuck.~~
 >
-> **Note:** As soon as the L2 constructs are released, this code will be updated to a more unified deployment.
+> ~~**Note:** As soon as the L2 constructs are released, this code will be updated to a more unified deployment.~~
+>
+> 💡 Since L2 constructs are officially released (since CDK version 2.178.0), the project is updated and now AppSync Event API is deployed out of the box!

 ### Steps